 Here you can learn all about SSL/TLS and SSL certificates including how to order a certificate, and how to correctly install SSL certificates on your website.
 We'll also cover different SSL certificate errors, troubleshooting, and managing certificates on multiple servers.
-This information will be most useful for system administrators, developers, and other who need to understand SSL.
-If you have a question that isn't answered in our SSL FAQ below, please let us know.
+This information will be most useful for system administrators, developers, and other who need to understand SSL

 SSL certificate stands on three principles: Authenticity, Integrity, and Strong Encryption.

 Authenticity: Authenticity refers to an authenticated third party that verifies the information contained in SSL certificate.

 Integrity: Integrity refers to data integrity means the data that moves between the user’s browser and the server remains intact and safe.

 Encryption: Strong encryption is a backbone of any SSL certificate that works on key pair like public key and private key.
 Public key encrypts the information while the private key decrypts the information

 Once you have a confirmation that your Domain Name has been registered (or transferred, if applicable), it usually takes no longer than 72-hours before it is active.
 All internet providers must update their records (DNS tables) to reflect new site locations.
 This is called propagation

 Encryption is a mathematical process of coding and decoding information.
 The number of bits (40-bit, 56-bit, 128-bit, 256-bit) tells you the size of the key.
 Like a longer password, a larger key has more possible combinations.
 When an encrypted session is established, the encryption level is determined by the capability of the web browser, SSL certificate, web server, and client computer operating system